Ballangen Municipality: Name

 The municipality is named after the old Ballangen farm (Bagangr) which is located at the head of a small fjord with the same name.
 The first element is bag which has an unknown meaning.
 The last element is angr which means "fjord".

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Ballangen.
+The Church of Norway had one parish (sokn) within Ballangen Municipality.
 It was part of the Ofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

 History

 The first person living in Ballangen was Lodve Lange (Lodve the long), who is mentioned in Heimskringla as being one of King Olav Tryggvason's most trusted warriors, and being placed near the king in the famous ship Ormen Lange (long serpent).
 Lodve probably participated in the Battle of Svolder in the year 1000, and might have been killed there.
 He lived at Saltvik, which is near the fjord, east of today's village of Ballangen.

 There is a long history of mining in Ballangen, starting from the 17th century.
 Over the years as many as 36 mines have been operated in Ballangen, including minerals like copper, nickel and iron, zinc, manganese, and lead, but the most serious mining started in 1911 with Bjørkåsen Gruver mining mostly pyrite.
 Mining for nickel and olivine continued until 2002.
 There is also a dolomite quarry in Ballangen.
 Ballangen is the main agricultural municipality in the Ofoten region.
 The Ballangen Museum is located in the village of Bjørkåsen in the municipality and presents the local mining history.

 Ballangen has the dubious distinction of having Norway's highest rate of sick leave from work, probably due to the high number of people who worked in the mines there, and related environmental effects.